ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Some tools are also designed to verify that claims are mathematically true.
 Major kinds are:

-* *Theorem-provers*These try to prove goals given assumptions using only a sequence of allowed rules.
+* *Theorem-provers*<br>These try to prove goals given assumptions using only a sequence of allowed rules.
 Some are fully automated while others are interactive.
 The interactive tools can handle harder problems but are generally harder to use.

     * Widely-used OSS automated theorem provers include E and SPASS.

     * Widely-used OSS interactive theorem provers include Coq and Isabelle.

-* *Satisfiability (SAT) solvers / SAT modulo theories (SMT)*These take a bunch of equations with variables, and try to find a set of values for those variables that makes all equations true.
+* *Satisfiability (SAT) solvers / SAT modulo theories (SMT)*<br>These take a bunch of equations with variables, and try to find a set of values for those variables that makes all equations true.
 SAT solvers only handle boolean variables and boolean equations, while SMT solvers can handle other values.
 Some package managers internally use a SAT solver.
 Widely-used OSS SMT solvers include Z3, CVC4, and Alt-Ergo-Free.

-* *Model-checkers*These take a model and "exhaustively" show it is true in all cases, using many optimization tricks to make that practical.
+* *Model-checkers*<br>These take a model and "exhaustively" show it is true in all cases, using many optimization tricks to make that practical.
 A widely-used OSS generic model checker is Spin (which supports a language called ProMeLa).
 There are also many model-checking tools specifically designed to analyze programs.
 For example, CBMC is an OSS bounded model checker for C and C++ programs that can verify memory safety, check for ex­cep­tions, check for various variants of undefined behavior, and supports user-specified as­ser­tions.

-* *Abstract interpretation / symbolic execution (for programs)*These "execute" programs using relevant simplifications (abstract interpretation) or symbols (symbolic execution).
+* *Abstract interpretation / symbolic execution (for programs)*<br>These "execute" programs using relevant simplifications (abstract interpretation) or symbols (symbolic execution).

 There are some systems that can combine these tools.
 For example: